Matthew-Berthoud/flappy-bird-ai-workshop/workshop-2/README.md

     ...
 ```

 We'll have to add a base argument to the `draw_window` signature, for the above to work.
-Now within draw window, we can run the method.
+Now within `draw_window`, we can run the method.

 ```py
 def draw_window(win, bird, base):